sveneisenschmidt/yay/docs/customisation.md

 #### `webhooks`.`incoming`

-Webhook are declared as multi-dimensional associative arrays.
+Webhooks are declared as multi-dimensional associative arrays.
 Keys on the first level are the processor name, keys and values on second level are the properties of the webhook.
 During runtime the application needs to identify a processor by  its through a route parameter.
 Internally, processors implement the `ProcessorInterface`([1](../src/Component/Webhook/Incoming/ProcessorInterface.php), [2](../src/Component/Webhook/Outgoing/ProcessorInterface.php)) for incoming and outgoing webhooks.

 Supported properties: `type`, `arguments`, `class`.
 If you provide `chain` for `type` the property `class` gets set to `ChainProcessor`, if you provide `dummy` it is set to `DummyProcessor` and if you provide `null` it is set to `NullProcessor` internally.